 COVID-19 took hold of the U.S. in March of 2020.
 The country was forced to shut down, slowing the economy to a near halt.
 As a result, the stock market plummeted.

 Everyone was losing money, from top to bottom.
 However, Americans are resilient.
-And despite every hardship, the economy slowly returned and the stock market responded.
-Within six months, Berkshire Hathaway stock was back up to $327,401.
+And despite every hardship, the economy is slowly returning and the stock market is beginning to respond.
+Berkshire Hathaway stock is currently trading around $475,000 per share.